-Complete interview process
+Complete interview process (interviews will be held after application form closes)

-Accepted students will be notified via their University email
+Accepted students will be notified via their University email no more than one week after interviews have been held.

 Chosen ambassadors participate in placement exchange with participating departments

+*Freshmen and Transfer students who are within their first two semesters at UNT Dallas will be allowed to apply and exceptions can be made for their involvement and GPA requirements.